 We have marshals will be at key points on the course and it is clearly signposted, you can view a map of the course here.

 After your first race, you will be given a handicap time, this will establish your target time for the next race if you beat this time the new time.
-Most runners need a couple of races to familiarise themselves with the route, points are awarded for the second and subsequent races but runners do not qualify for bonus points or trophies until they have completed two races.
+Most runners need a couple of races to familiarise themselves with the route, points are awarded for the second and subsequent races.

 Registration opens at 08.45 am and closes at 9.15 am prompt, no entries will be accepted after 9.15.
-The race will start at 9.30 am.You will need to visit registration if you are not a TPRC member, if you are running for the first time, or if you are running your first race in the series so you can collect a new number.
-If you are a TPRC member and have a new number you don’t need to visit registration again.
+The race will start at 9.30 am.You will need to visit registration for your first race in the series so you can collect a new number, which you then keep for future races.
+Once you have your number for all over races you can go straight to the start.

 All results are recorded on a computer database and results are usually available 45 minutes after the race finishes, they are published on our handicap results page.

 Bike and Run

 To celebrate the 5 km spirit of encouragement, each month Bike & Run will be awarding the man and woman who make the greatest improvement with a £25 voucher which can be used to purchase anything from their wide range of products and services.